Order new books and more! Delivered to your home or pickup in store!

-His work is available in 21 languages, has appeared in 29 dozen best-of-year anthologies, and been nominated for over 50 awards in a dozen countries.
+His work is available in 21 languages, has appeared in over 350 best-of-year anthologies, and been nominated for over 50 awards in a dozen countries.
 His (somewhat shorter) list of 20 actual wins includes the Hugo, the Shirley Jackson, and the Seiun.

 Peter is the author of the Rifters novels (Starfish, Maelstrom) and the Firefall series (Blindsight, Echopraxia).

 “Watts explores the nature of consciousness in this stimulating hard SF novel, which combines riveting action with a fascinating alien environment.
 Watts puts a terrifying and original spin on the familiar alien contact story. ” —Publishers Weekly (starred review)